 • FREE – Certificate of Enrollment (issued in the event a child is not present)

-• $50.00 – Cost of DNA testing per person (samples can be drawn onsite or off at a facility closest to residence).
+• $50.00 – Cost of Paternity/Maternity DNA testing per person (samples can be taken onsite or off at a facility closest to residence).

 For Payment, we accept cash, credit/debit, cashier’s checks or money orders.